iPad 9 LTE Button Control Cable Replacement

 Step 45

-The home button cable is held in place with a bit of gentle adhesive magic.
+The home button cable is gently held in place with a bit of light adhesive.
+A little wiggle and it should come right off, no problem!

-- Grab a trusty pair of tweezers and gently coax the home button cable away from the frame.
-You've got this!
+- Grab your trusty pair of tweezers and carefully lift the home button cable off the frame.
+Nice and steady, you’ve got this!

 Tools Used